omegat-org/omegat/release/readme.txt

 OmegaT requires the Java Runtime Environment (JRE) version 1.8 or higher to be installed on your system.

-We recommand to use OmegaT packages which include JRE, to save you the trouble of selecting, obtaining and installing it.
+We recommend to use OmegaT packages which include JRE, to save you the trouble of selecting, obtaining and installing it.

 Installing OmegaT (Windows)